 What is SIP?

-Full form of SIP is Systematic Investment Plan.
-It is like recurring deposit we have in Indian Post Office or banking system.
-Where you can decide a certain amount of money depending upon your capabilities, will be invested in every month/quarter in a particular mutual fund.
-SIP is an ideal way of investing in the mutual funds.
-It is a highly popular among investors.
-On a specific date chosen by the investor, a specified amount gets debited directly from the investor’s bank account in every week, month or quarter.
-This plan is flexible in nature, that means an investor can increase/decease/discontinue the amount which is being debited from the bank account.
-This method of investment can help investors to reach their financial goals by investing small amount of money every month and they do not have to worry about the payment as it gets debited from the bank account automatically.
+The full form of SIP is Systematic Investment Plan.
+It is like a recurring deposit in a Post Office or bank where one can decide a on investing a certain amount of money in a mutual fund every month or quarter depending on their capabilities.
+An SIP is an ideal way of investing in the mutual funds.
+It is highly popular among investors.
+On a specific date chosen by the investor, a specified amount gets debited directly from the investor’s bank account weekly, monthly or quarterly.
+This plan is flexible which means that an investor can increase/decease/discontinue the amount which is being debited from the bank account.
+This method of investment can help investors reach their financial goals by investing small amounts of money every month without worrying about the payment as it gets debited automatically.

 What is Expense Ratio?

-Expense ratio of a mutual fund scheme refers to the annual fee charged by an AMC to the investors for the managing the fund.
+Expense ratio of a mutual fund scheme refers to the annual fee charged by an AMC to the investors for managing the fund.
 This is calculated by dividing the fund’s total expenses by its assets under management.
-It is opposite to the AUM (Asset Under Management) of the fund.
-When the value of a funds’ assets is small, the expense ratio would become higher such that the management needs to meet the fund expenses such as fund managing expenses (Fund manager, Analytics’s salaries etc) from a smaller asset base.
-But when the asset value of a fund is larger, the expense ratio is comparatively lower as the expenses get distributed across a wider asset base.
+It is the opposite of AUM (Asset Under Management) of the fund.
+When the value of a funds’ assets is small, the expense ratio would become higher such that the management needs to meet the fund expenses ,example fund managing expenses (Fund manager, Analytics’s salaries etc) from a smaller asset base.
+But when the asset value of a fund is large, the expense ratio is comparatively lower as the expenses get distributed across a wider asset base.

 What is AUM?

-AUM (Asset Under Management) means how much asset a mutual fund has under its portfolio.
+An AUM (Asset Under Management) means how much asset a mutual fund has under its portfolio.
 It is also called Funds Under Management (FUM).
-AUM can be used to understand success and size of a mutual fund.
-AUM might increase or decrease time to time.
-It may increase when investment performance is positive, but it can decrease when the performance of investment is negative.
-AUM also includes the returns which a mutual fund earns.
+An AUM can be used to understand success and size of a mutual fund.
+An AUM might increase or decrease time to time.
+It might increase when investment performance is positive and can decrease when the performance of investment is negative.
+An AUM also includes the returns which a mutual fund earns.